barbara-benitez/barbara-benitez.github.io/wine_proj/wine.md

 My goal is to determine the most important element, and find a machine learning algorithm that can predict most closely the subjective rating of the wine consumer.

+# What I Expected Versus What I Got
+I tried several shallow algorithms and one basic neural network in this project.
+1.

+It turns out that as explorations go, I expected the models to mostly perform badly, but I also expected the neural network to perform on the high end.

+# Getting Started with the Data

+## First, I imported some anticipated dependencies.
+### I started with Naive Bayes and the standard scaler since the data were not on a single scale.
+### I'll add dependencies as I run each model.

 ```python